Team-Neidin/Team-Neidin.github.io/_posts/2021-01-06-virtual-competition.md

 * Optional submission of portfolios for judging feedback: 26th of February 2021

 Finally, we now congratulate you on your qualification to the F1 in Schools National Finals, and we welcome your questions and feedback.

-Kindest Regards,
-The F1 in Schools Ireland Team